-These vegan and gluten free s’mores brownies are without a doubt the best dessert we’ve made so far this year.
-They’re fudgy, rich and insanely delicious with a buttery graham cracker crust, a decadent brownie layer, and toasted marshmallows on top.
-We’ll be making these all summer (and beyond) – and not only because parchment paper makes for the easiest clean-up!
+These vegan and gluten free s’mores brownies are the best dessert we’ve made so far this year.
+They’re fudgy, rich and insanely delicious with a buttery graham cracker crust, a decadent brownie layer, and toasted marshmallows.

 Using Parchment for Easy Clean-Up

 Pro tip: here’s how to line a brownie pan with parchment paper for easy removal and clean edges:

 - Cut two pieces of parchment paper to fit the width of the pan (in each direction).
 They should be long enough to hang over the sides for easy removal.

 - Spray the bottom of the pan with a bit of cooking oil spray or rub with butter.
 Lay one piece of parchment paper in pan and press down.